CanvasComposer: Personalized Group Photo Generation via a Multi-Reference Canvas: Conclusion

 \section{Conclusion}

-In this paper, we introduced \methodname{}, a novel and effective framework for interactive personalized text-to-image generation.
-By treating user inputs as a set of spatially-aware layers, our method provides direct occlusion-free and spatially-aware control over the composition of multiple personalized subjects.
-The proposed locking mechanism further refines this control, enabling high-fidelity subject preservation in the locked layers, while allowing creative variance in the unlocked layers.
+In this paper, we introduced \methodname{}, a novel and effective framework for multi-human personalized generation.
+By treating user inputs as a set of spatially-aware layers, our method provides direct occlusion-free and spatially-aware control over the composition of multiple identities.
 Our experiments demonstrate that \methodname{} surpasses existing methods in both spatial control and identity preservation, offering a more intuitive and powerful tool for creative expression.
 We believe that \methodname{}, specifically the layered canvas paradigm, opens the door to many exciting and meaningful future work.
-See \supp for discussions on limitations of this work.
+See \cref{sec:supp:limit} for discussions on limitations and future directions.